Armin777a/AutGyR1-TBird3-Prog/README.md

-# OE-KVK T-Bird Driver Library for ATmega128 and ATmega64
+# OE-KVK T-Bird Driver Library

-This is a collection of drivers for the AVR ATmega128 microcontroller, developed for use with a development board.
+This is a collection of drivers for the AVR ATmega128 and ATmega64 microcontrollers, developed for use with the T-bird development board.
 The drivers included in this library are:

 - ADC
 - Buttons